QTS Application

 What are the upcoming start dates?

 N.B.
 Start dates are rolling.
-You can start any day of any month as soon as you have completed the application process and provided evidence that you comply with the course eligibility requirements.
+You can start any day of any month after completing the application process and providing evidence that you comply with the course eligibility requirements.

 Do I need to complete my GCSEs before starting QTS?

 Before starting the QTS course, you must meet the route’s eligibility criteria.
-You need to check your qualifications against the UK’s GCSEs using ENIC.
-If you don’t meet the level, TES can help organise an equivalent test which you can sit to reach these standards.
-GUIDE
+You need to check your qualifications against the U.K.’s GCSEs using ENIC.
+If you don’t meet the level, we can help organise an equivalent test for you to sit to reach these standards.

 Do I have to teach in a British school to do my QTS?